 The Board intends to implement a policy to review, approve and oversee any transaction between us and any related person and any other potential conflict of interest situations on an ongoing basis, and develops policies and procedures for the approval of related party transactions.
 Prior to consideration of a transaction with a related person, the material facts as to the related person's relationship or interest in the transaction would be disclosed to the disinterested directors.
 The transaction would not be approved unless a majority of the members of the Board who are not interested in the transaction approve the transaction.
-The Board intends to takes into account, among other factors that it deems appropriate, whether the related person transaction is on terms no less favorable to us than terms generally available in a transaction with an unrelated third-party under the same or similar circumstances and the extent of the related person's interest in the related person transaction.
+The Board intends to take into account, among other factors that it deems appropriate, whether the related person transaction is on terms no less favorable to us than terms generally available in a transaction with an unrelated third-party under the same or similar circumstances and the extent of the related person's interest in the related person transaction.

-Each of Mr. Singh, Dr. Trumbach and Ms. Iannitelli are Executive Directors of Harthorne, the owner of approximately 98% of the issued and outstanding shares of common stock of the Company.
+Each of Mr. Singh, Dr. Trumbach and Ms. Iannitelli are Executive Directors of Harthorne, the owner of approximately 38.7% of the issued and outstanding shares of common stock of the Company.

-As of June 30, 2022, and 2021, Harthorne advanced \$12,497 and \$5,923, respectfully, relating to costs paid on behalf of the Company.
+During the fiscal years ended June 30, 2023 and 2022, Harthorne advanced \$255,489 and \$12,497, respectively, relating to costs paid on behalf of the Company.